cds-snc/claim-tax-benefits-documentation/pages/_en/research.md

 ##### Work towards an end-to-end service path through single channels

 Tax filers need to be able to complete the entire service using the channel that works for them.
-In order to do this, in future iterations of the service Claim Tax Benefits would work towards providing electronic invitations to tax filers who prefer digital communications, as an alternative to mailed invitations.
+In order to do this, in future iterations of Claim tax benefits would work towards providing electronic invitations to tax filers who prefer digital communications, as an alternative to mailed invitations.

 #### Tax filers need to feel confident that the service isn’t a scam